Metal Failure Mitigation

 Pin-On-Disk Test

-Also known as the pin-on-disc test or the pin-disk test, this test is used to measure the wear and friction properties of a material, particularly its resistance to wear and its coefficient of friction (COF).
+Also known as the pin-on-disc test or the pin-disk test, this test measures a material’s wear and friction properties, particularly its resistance to wear and its coefficient of friction (COF).

-In the pin-on-disk test, a small cylindrical pin made of the material being tested is placed on the surface of a rotating disk made of a harder reference material.
-The pin is pressed against the disk with a specified normal load, and the pin is rotated against the disk at a specified sliding speed.
-The wear and friction properties of the material are evaluated by measuring the wear on the pin and the disk, as well as the COF between the pin and the disk.
+In the pin-on-disk test, a small cylindrical pin made of the tested material is placed on the surface of a rotating disk made of a harder reference material.
+The pin presses against the disk with a specified normal load and rotates against the disk at a specified sliding speed.
+To evaluate the wear and friction properties of the material, we measure the wear on both the pin and the disk, as well as the COF between them.

-ASTM G99, a standardized version of the pin-on-disk test, is used to evaluate the wear and friction properties of materials under sliding contact.
+ASTM G99, a standardized version of the pin-on-disk test, evaluates the wear and friction properties of materials under sliding contact.

 Threshold galling stress test

-Also known as the threshold galling load test or the threshold galling force test, this test is used to measure the galling resistance of a material when subjected to sliding contact.
+Also known as the threshold galling load test or the threshold galling force test, this test measures a material’s galling resistance when subjected to sliding contact.

-In the threshold galling stress test, a specimen made of the material being tested is subjected to sliding contact with a harder reference material under a specified normal load.
-The load is increased incrementally until the point at which galling occurs is reached.
-The threshold galling stress is the minimum load at which galling occurs.
+In the threshold galling stress test, a specimen made of the tested material slides against a harder reference material under a specified normal load.
+The load increases incrementally until galling occurs.
+The threshold galling stress is the minimum load at which galling begins.

-There are several standardized versions of the threshold galling stress test, including ASTM G98, which is used to evaluate the galling resistance of materials under sliding contact, and ASTM G133, which is used to evaluate the galling resistance of stainless steel materials.
+Several standardized versions of the threshold galling stress test exist, including ASTM G98, which evaluates the galling resistance of materials under sliding contact, and ASTM G133, which evaluates the galling resistance of stainless steel materials.

 Four-ball Test

-Also known as the Four-ball Wear test or the Four-ball EP (extreme pressure) test, this test is used to measure the lubrication properties of a lubricant, particularly its ability to withstand EP conditions.
+Also known as the Four-ball Wear test or the Four-ball EP (extreme pressure) test, this test measures a lubricant’s lubrication properties, particularly its ability to withstand EP conditions.

-In the Four-ball test, a lubricant is applied to three steel balls, which are placed in a fixture called a “four-ball tester.”
-The fourth ball is rotated against the other three balls under a specified load and temperature, simulating the conditions that a lubricant might encounter in an actual application.
-The wear scar diameter of the fourth ball is measured after a specified number of revolutions, and the results are used to evaluate the lubricant’s ability to reduce wear and prevent corrosion under extreme pressure conditions.
+In the Four-ball test, a lubricant is applied to three steel balls placed in a fixture called a “four-ball tester.”
+The fourth ball rotates against the other three balls under a specified load and temperature, simulating the conditions a lubricant might encounter in an actual application.
+After a specified number of revolutions, we measure the wear scar diameter of the fourth ball to evaluate the lubricant’s ability to reduce wear and prevent corrosion under extreme pressure conditions.

-Standardized versions of the Four-ball test include ASTM D4172, which is used to evaluate the EP properties of lubricating oils and greases, and ASTM D2783, which is used to evaluate the EP properties of hydraulic fluids.
+Standardized versions of the Four-ball test include ASTM D4172, which evaluates the EP properties of lubricating oils and greases, and ASTM D2783, which evaluates the EP properties of hydraulic fluids.

 Scratch Test

-In the scratch test, a standard scratch tool, such as a stylus or diamond scribe, is used to apply a specified force to a coating or surface, while the tool is moved across the surface in a controlled manner.
-The resistance of the coating or surface to scratching or abrasion is evaluated by measuring the depth or width of the scratch, or by assessing the visual appearance of the scratched surface.
+In the scratch test, a standard scratch tool, such as a stylus or diamond scribe, applies a specified force to a coating or surface while moving across the surface in a controlled manner.
+To evaluate the coating’s or surface’s resistance to scratching or abrasion, we measure the depth or width of the scratch or assess the visual appearance of the scratched surface.

-ASTM D3363, a standardized version of the scratch test, is used to evaluate the scratch resistance of organic coatings.
+ASTM D3363, a standardized version of the scratch test, evaluates the scratch resistance of organic coatings.

 Abrasion Test

-Also known as the abrasion resistance test or the abrasive wear test, this test is used to measure the resistance of a material to abrasion or wear due to sliding contact with a harder reference material.
+Also known as the abrasion resistance test or the abrasive wear test, this test measures a material’s resistance to abrasion or wear due to sliding contact with a harder reference material.

-There are several standardized versions of the abrasion stress test, including ASTM G65, which is used to evaluate the abrasive wear resistance of materials under sliding contact, and ASTM G105, which is used to evaluate the abrasive wear resistance of metals.
+Several standardized versions of the abrasion stress test exist, including ASTM G65, which evaluates the abrasive wear resistance of materials under sliding contact, and ASTM G105, which evaluates the abrasive wear resistance of metals.

-Also known as the fatigue strength test or the endurance test, this test is used to measure the resistance of a material to failure due to cyclic loading or stress.
+Also known as the fatigue strength test or the endurance test, this test measures a material’s resistance to failure due to cyclic loading or stress.

-In the fatigue test, a specimen made of the material being tested is subjected to a series of cyclic loading or stress cycles at a specified frequency and amplitude.
-The fatigue strength of the material is determined by the maximum stress or load that the specimen can withstand without failing due to fatigue.
+In the fatigue test, a specimen made of the tested material undergoes a series of cyclic loading or stress cycles at a specified frequency and amplitude.
+To determine the material’s fatigue strength, we measure the maximum stress or load the specimen can withstand without failing due to fatigue.

-ASTM E466 is a standardized version of the fatigue test and is used to evaluate the fatigue strength of materials under cyclic loading.
+ASTM E466, a standardized version of the fatigue test, evaluates the fatigue strength of materials under cyclic loading.

 Design recommendations for stainless steel wear prevention